About the Town Water Risk Reduction Program

 The department’s overarching goal for this program is to work collaboratively with stakeholders to build a town water sector where:

-- Stakeholders work together in partnership, sharing data and knowledge, consulting and collaborating with one another, and supporting each other where they can
+- stakeholders, including the department, work together in partnership, sharing data and knowledge, consulting and collaborating with one another, and supporting each other where applicable

 - local water utilities are supported to manage safe, secure and sustainable water supply and sewerage services in an efficient and customer-focused manner